Sintekoz/linkedin_analysis/README.md

+### My contacts if you have any questions/suggestions or if you want to communicate something:
+E-mail: iegorshelestov@gmail.com LinkedIn: https://www.linkedin.com/in/iegor-shelestov/

+---

 # LinkedIn Analysis

 A Python-based tool for analyzing LinkedIn job postings based on your CV using OpenAI's GPT models.
 This project allows you to extract and analyze job postings based on a LinkedIn search URL and provides insights tailored to your custom prompts and CV.